A Simple Guide To Portion Control

 Depending on how rigid you want to be there are a few options to follow when addressing portion control:

-You can manage your portion control or you can measure your macros - we will cover macros in another post as it will be important for everyone to understand how to do this properly and with proper guidance.
+You can manage your portion control or you can measure your macros - we have covered macros in another post as it is important for everyone to understand how to do this properly and with proper guidance.

 A helpful guide to portion control is this:

 When you are dishing up you meals or snacks, use your hand as a guide to manage your portions as follows:

 A Rule of Thumb:

 - 1 Fist - Starches like rice, pasta and potatoes